A previous article for the Huffington Post is still very relevant today.

 A Bit Exhausted

-The quote below was the Church reading the morning we returned to school at 4 AM.
+The DC trip requires a 10 hour, overnight, bus ride with 50 students.
+It is an exhausting trip, as I reflected about the trip as we returned home, I read the quote below from the Churches daily reading the morning we returned to school at 4 AM.
 After three nights without sleep, a bit exhausted, I found myself listening for God’s grace and peace while reading the daily readings and taking the time to meet Him in his word.

 “Faith is the realization of what is hoped for and evidence of things not seen.”
 Heb 11:1; Daily Reading January 28th, 2017